armoar334/linecomp/README.md

  - Add all remaining emacs bindings
  - start vi mode implementation
  - Config for keybinds instead of hardcoding
+ - Stop commiting directly to main (more of a personal note tbh)

 Issues / Suggestions more than welcome! (im practically begging actually)